PeterShinners/comp/README.md

 uv run comp examples/tree.comp
 ```

-The barrier to entry is as minimal as possible.
-An entire project with metadata,
+The barrier to entry is minimal.
+An entire project with metadata, dependencies,
-dependencies, code, and documentation all comes from a single `.comp` file.
-Of
+code, and documentation all comes from a single `.comp` file.
+Of course, that
-course, that can eventually be structured into a helpful hierarchy of files,
+can eventually be structured into a helpful hierarchy of files, modules, and
-modules, and dependencies as desired.
+dependencies as desired.

 ## Where Comp Shines